Get started

 }

-Now, let’s serve our static site to the internet:
+After you have your files, serve the static site to the internet:

-The status will confirm the previous command and provide the hostname that Funnel configures for this node.
-Here, we can see it’s available on the internet:
+The status confirms the previous command and provides the hostname that Funnel configures for this device.

 Available on the internet: